determined-ai/determined/docs/index.rst

          <div class="tile-container">
              <a class="tile" href="tutorials/index.html">
                  <h2 class="tile-title">Tutorials</h2>
-                 <p class="tile-description">Try Determined.
-Learn the basics of working with Determined and how to port your existing code to the Determined environment.</p>
+                 <p class="tile-description">Try Determined and learn the basics including how to port your existing code to the Determined environment.</p>
              </a>
          </div>
          <div class="tile-container">